-It’s Valentine’s Day and puppy love is in the air!
-It’s also Year of the Dog––so there’s no better time to treat your family’s fur baby to some playful outings all over San Diego, where it really is a dog’s world.
+It’s Year of the Dog and puppy love is in the air––so there’s no better time to treat your family’s fur baby to some playful outings all over San Diego, where it really is a dog’s world.
 From restaurants that offer special dog menus (really!) to the best beaches to roam and how to take in a Padres game with your pooch, read on for where to frolic with Fido!

 PLAY ALL DAY